What are the seven different types of academic essay?

 The final, and perhaps easiest, type of common academic essay is the process essay, the purpose of which is to explain to the reader how something happens or how to replicate a process themselves.
 Also known as a ‘how-to’ essay, this essay type involves the writer explaining a particular process either through defining it, by showing the particular processes in a step-by-step manner, or by describing in detail how something works.
 Such essay questions for this type might be as follows:

 Please note that although listed separately here, it is possible that an essay could have aspects of more than one of these seven essay types.
 Having an understanding of these types will therefore help you to utilise them and hopefully improve your writing.
-If you’d like to check comprehension of these concepts as explained in Lessons 1 to 3, consider downloading our beginner-, intermediate– and advanced-level worksheets for this topic.
+If you’d like to check comprehension of these concepts as explained in Chapters 1 to 3, consider downloading our beginner-, intermediate– and advanced-level worksheets for this topic.

 Once you’ve completed all three chapters about essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.